bisdn/bisdn.github.io/network_configuration/vlan_bridging.md

 [iproute2](#iproute2) or [systemd-networkd](#systemd-networkd).

-**WARNING**: Any bridge configured to forward VLAN traffic with either protocol 802.1q or 802.1ad will only forward traffic of the selected VLAN protocol type.
+**WARNING**: Any bridge configured to forward VLAN traffic with either protocol 802.1q or 802.1ad will only process VLAN tags of the selected VLAN protocol type.
+Packets tagged with the other VLAN protocol are treated like untagged packets and forwarded accordingly.
 {: .label .label-red }

 ## iproute2